-- u Encryption: Enable or disable WEP encryption. - u Auth.
-Mode: - Ø Open Authentication: With this setting, the station in the WLAN can receives and transmits data from Access Point (null authentication). - Ø Shared Authentication: With this setting, allows communication only with other devices with identical WEP settings. - Ø Auto Switch: With this setting, stations can communicate with the Access Point either with or without data encryption.
-It will detect the AP that it connected is using which Authentication mode and use the same mode to communicate. - u WEP Key options: - Ø Default Key: There are 4 keys available for the WEP function.
-Please select one of them for WEP to operate. - Ø Network Key: You can define the WEP (Wired Equivalent Privacy) Key values by yourself. - Ø Key Length Please select which WEP key mode you want to use.
+- Open Authentication: With this setting, the station in the WLAN can receives and transmits data from Access Point (null authentication). - Shared Authentication: With this setting, allows communication only with other devices with identical WEP settings.

+u WEP Key options:

+- Default Key: There are 4 keys available for the WEP function.
+Please select one of them for WEP to operate. - Metwork Key: You can define the WEP (Wired Equivalent Privacy) Key values by yourself. - Ø Key Length Please select which WEP key mode you want to use.
 There are three modes, each mode has two kind of key length and that is decide on the Key Format you selected.
-64bit (5ASCII / 10HEX.), 128bit (13ASCII / 26HEX) or 256bit (29ASCII / 58HEX).

-Key Format - You can select WEP key format to HEX (Hexadecimal code, 0-9, A-F) or ASCII (American Standard Code for Information Interchange, 0-9, a-z, A-Z).
+64bit (5ASCII / 10HEX.), 128bit (13ASCII / 26HEX). - Wey Format You can select WEP key format to HEX (Hexadecimal code, 0-9, A-F) or ASCII (American Standard Code for Information Interchange, 0-9, a-z, A-Z).